Effat-Cyberhub/Cyberhub-CTF-Guidebook/README.md

 # Cyberhub CTF Guidebook

 This is an English translation of the important CTF guidebook provided by SAFCSP's [Cyberhub](https://cyberhub.sa/) initiative for all university students who are interested in Cybersecurity.
 There will be more collegiate-level CTFs supported by Cyberhub initiative in the future where you can compete with fellow students and win different prizes.
-I will also provide some add-ons to the guidebook and answer some of the most frequently asked questions and correct the false conceptions that most students tend to say and ask about before participating in a CTF competition for the first time.
+I will also provide some add-ons to the guidebook and answer some of the most frequently asked questions and correct the false conceptions that most students tend to say and ask before participating in a CTF competition for the first time.
 I hope you find it useful!

 ## Content